Quick Picks

 Gusto

-- Auto-pilot payroll (zero clicks)
+- 4-click payroll

-- Benefits (health, 401k) bundled
+- Benefits bundled

 Rippling

-Payroll + HR + IT unified.
-Global.
+Payroll and HR and IT unified.
+Best automation.

-- Global payroll 50+ countries needed
+- 50+ countries

 ADP

 Tax penalty guarantee.
-Legacy compliance.
+Compliance king.

-- Tax penalty guarantee needed (ADP pays if they err)
+- Tax penalty guarantee

 Paychex